GPS Tracker For Hiking

 Garmin GPSMAP 78sc

-- High-sensitivity receiver for improved tracking in challenging environments
+- High-sensitivity, WAAS-enabled receiver with HotFix for improved tracking in heavy cover and deep canyons

 - 3-axis electronic compass and barometric altimeter for accurate navigation